apache/cloudstack/ui/docs/development.md

 ## Resource Detail View Customization

-From the List View of the resources, on can navigate to the individual resource's detail view, which in CloudStack Primate we refer to as the *Resource View* by click on the specific resource.
+From the List View of the resources, on can navigate to the individual resource's detail view, which in CloudStack UI we refer to as the *Resource View* by click on the specific resource.
 The Resource View has 2 sections:
 - InfoCard to the left that has basic / minimal details of that resource along